dominik-stumpf/portfolio/static/weblogs-md/EKggUXuw.md

 </figcaption>
 </figure>

-Shift occurs and the only way to fix this is to stall our page by font file load.
-We definitely **don't** want that (browsers know this of course), just start to load them a bit earlier like this.
+Shift occurs and the only way to fix this is to stall our page by waiting for font file to load.
+We don't want that, just start to load them a bit earlier like this.

 <figure>
   <img src="/images/cls-waterfall-with-preload.png" alt="devtools waterfall with preload"/>